iamtimsmith/netlify-portfolio/blog/lets-build-a-search-bar-in-react.md

 <img src="https://thepracticaldev.s3.amazonaws.com/i/d7j7e1fshxeaaxe1j9qo.jpeg" alt="Add packages to our project">

 ### Add packages to our project

-Next we need to install the necessary packages to our packages.
+Next we need to install the necessary packages to our project.
 In this case it's going to be React, React DOM, Parcel, Babel-Preset-env, Babel-Preset-React, and Bulma.
 To add these to our project, you can use NPM or Yarn.
 I will provide code for both, so you can choose whichever you are more comfortable with.

 ```
 npm install react react-dom parcel babel-preset-env babel-preset-react bulma --save-dev